doctrine/orm/docs/en/reference/dql-doctrine-query-language.rst

     $query = $em->createQuery('SELECT u.id, a.id as article_id FROM CmsUser u LEFT JOIN u.articles a');
     $results = $query->getResult(); // array of user ids and every article_id for each user

-Restricting a JOIN clause by additional conditions:
+Restricting a JOIN clause by additional conditions specified by
+WITH:

 .. code-block:: php